Corentin-Lcs/iut-crazy-circus-game/README.md

 ## Game Rules

 The game aims to determine which is the best tamer among the players.
-It is a question of succeeding in a taming exercise involving three animals : a lion, a white bear and an elephant.
-These animals are distributed on two podiums : one is blue, the other is red.
+It is a question of succeeding in a taming exercise involving three animals : a `lion`, a `white bear` and an `elephant`.
+These animals are distributed on two podiums : one is `blue`, the other is `red`.
 When two or three animals are on the same podium, they form a stack.

 Animals only react to 5 distinct commands :